Psilocybe Cyanescens Mushroom Review

-The high potency in psilocybin, biocytin and psilocin biochemicals allows you to enjoy the mushroom’s optimal benefits.
+The high potency of psilocybin, biocytin and psilocin biochemicals allows you to enjoy the mushroom’s optimal benefits.
 Other precious species within this genus include Psilocybe Cubensis and Psilocybe Cyanescens.
 This shroom is highly popular in the Pacific Northwest region, U.S.

 We can trace this mushroom from way back in 1979 when the Boys Scouts in Oregon identified it.
 Upon closer examination, they noticed that these shrooms had psychoactive properties.
 Later on, in 1996, Paul Stamets gave it the name Psilocybe Cyanescens.
 According to Stamets’ publication, Azurescens was about the blue shade in the stipe.
 However, other people argue that the name was about his son, who had a similar name.